top of page

 ‘A swing moves forward only when it releases backward.’

-Miscarriage has been woven into my life for years now, and it’s part of the ministry God has given me.
-But this recent letting go was different.
-It reached deeper.
+Miscarriage has been part of my life for years now, and it’s part of the ministry God has given me.
+But this recent letting go was different again.
+It felt deeper.
 It touched something etched into my being.
-It was a hope I had carried, prayed for, hoped for, and struggled to loosen my grip on.
-And yet God met me there – in the backward motion, in the ache, in the slow release I didn’t want to face.
+A hope I’d carried, prayed for, hoped for, and struggled to let go of.
+And yet God met me right there – in the backward motion and in the pause.
+The deepest place I didn’t want to face.

 Letting go is never simple.
-But maybe it doesn’t have to be rushed.
-Maybe it’s allowed to be slow, like the gentle swing of a wooden seat in the breeze.
+But it doesn’t have to be rushed either.
+I’m finding it’s allowed to be slow, like a wooden swing gently moving in the breeze.

 It’s about trust

-There’s a moment on a swing where you’re suspended – not where you were, and not yet where you’re going.
-That moment has always felt like trust to me.
-The in-between.
-The place where nothing is certain and everything feels exposed.
+There’s a moment on a swing where you’re hanging – not where you were, and not yet where you’re going.
+That in-between can be used to build trust.
+It’s the place where you’re all exposed and everything feels unsure, but it’s more honest than anything else.

 That’s where I found myself again.
-The grief of losing a baby is never simple.
-It settles deep.
-It lingers in places you don’t expect.
-And I realised I was holding that grief close – holding it tightly, holding it because it mattered – and then slowly seeing that I couldn’t keep holding it in the same way anymore.
+The grief of losing a baby settles deep within.
+It can linger in places you don’t expect.
+My hopes, my baby, the excitement and hush all mattered – so I held that grief close.
+It was all I had to connect me to who and what so very much mattered.
+But then I slowly realised that I couldn’t keep holding it in the same way anymore.

-Trust, for me, hasn’t looked like confidence.
-Sometimes it has come out as tears.
-Other times it has been through whispering prayers.
-Often it has looked like taking a walk, sorting through my thoughts, and admitting to God that I didn’t know how to loosen my grip.
-And there have been moments where trust has simply meant inviting Him to stay with me in the ache instead of trying to fix it myself.
+Trust for me has looked like tears and desperate prayers.
+Often, it’s looked like taking a walk, wrestling through my thoughts and telling God I don’t know how to let go.
+Sometimes trust is simply inviting Him to stay with me in the ache instead of trying to fix it myself.

 It’s about release

-I realised I had been trying too hard.
+I realised I’d been trying too hard.
 Pushing my own plans.
-Trying to make sense of things that didn’t make sense.
-Carrying weight I wasn’t meant to carry.
-That’s a familiar territory for me, but it still isn’t always easy to recognise when I’m doing it again.
+I was trying to make sense of things that were never going to make any sense, causing me to carry weight that wasn’t mine to bear.
+That’s familiar territory for me, but it still isn’t always easy to recognise when I’m doing it again.

 Sometimes release is simply finding your breath again.